Do Robots Really Need Anthropomorphic Hands? A Comparison of Human and Robotic Hands: The Human Hand

 \subsubsection{Muscles and Tendons}

-Muscles interact and work together in a complex way.
+The human hand has a high force-to-weight ratio.
+Grip forces up to 662 N have been measured in 25--29 year old men (dominant hand, 90th percentile)~\cite{Wang2018HandGrip} with a dynamometer, i.e., with all fingers working together to maximize force.

 The force produced by muscles is applied to bones through tendons.
-Flexors and extensors, for instance, work together to not only control the finger positions but also the force and stiffness of the hand \citep{Controzzi2014Design}.
+Muscles interact and work together in complex ways.
+For instance, flexors and extensors together control finger position, force, and stiffness of the hand~\cite{Controzzi2014Design}.

-More than 30 intrinsic and extrinsic muscles move the hand \citep{Kapandji2007Physiology} (see Figures \ref{fig:muscles} a and b).
-They are named according to the type of movement they perform (flexor, extensor, abductor, adductor), the bones they connect to, or the fingers they move.
-Some have an additional suffix describing their size (longus, brevis) or position (superficialis, profundus).
-Each Latin name of a muscle is preceded by the term \textit{musculus}, which we omit for brevity.

-\paragraph{Wrist (extrinsic muscles, Figure \ref{fig:muscles-forearm})} Several muscles work together to flex and extend the wrist joint. \textit{Flexor carpi radialis}, \textit{flexor carpi ulnaris}, and \textit{palmaris longus} flex the wrist joint. \textit{Extensor carpi ulnaris}, \textit{extensor carpi radialis longus}, and \textit{extensor carpi radialis brevis} extend the wrist joint \citep{Young2013Anatomy}.
-However, most of these muscles also have another function.
-All \textit{carpi radialis} muscles contribute to abduction, and all \textit{carpi ulnaris} muscles contribute to adduction of the wrist.
-Furthermore, there are extrinsic finger muscles that contribute to wrist flexion and extension \citep{Young2013Anatomy}.

-\paragraph{Extrinsic finger muscles, excluding the thumb (Figure \ref{fig:muscles-forearm})} The extrinsic flexors and extensors of the fingers act on multiple joints, including the wrist.
-Most notably are \begin{itemize} \item \textit{Flexor digitorum superficialis} (FDS): its four tendons attach to the middle phalanges 2--5 and it flexes the fingers and the wrist. \item \textit{Flexor digitorum profundus} (FDP): its four tendons attach to the distal phalanges 2--5, passing through the tendons of FDS, and it flexes the fingers and the wrist. \item \textit{Extensor digitorum communis} (EDC): its four tendons attach to the distal phalanges 2--5 and it extends the fingers and the wrist. \end{itemize} Furthermore, the extrinsic finger muscles \textit{extensor indicis} and \textit{extensor digiti minimi} extend all joints of only one finger---index and little finger, respectively---and the wrist.
+More than 30 muscles move the hand~\cite{Kapandji2007Physiology} (see Figs.~\ref{fig:muscles}a and \ref{fig:muscles}b).
+Appendix~\ref{app:human_hand_muscles} lists all muscles and their functions.
+The largest muscles that move the hand are located outside of it.
+These strong, extrinsic muscles (Fig.~\ref{fig:muscles-forearm}) move the wrist joint, fingers 2--5 simultaneously, and fingers 1/2/5 individually.
+Looking at the wrist joint muscles, we observe that multiple muscles are involved per movement\footnote{\textit{Flexor carpi radialis}, \textit{flexor carpi ulnaris}, and \textit{palmaris longus} flex the wrist joint. \textit{Extensor carpi ulnaris}, \textit{extensor carpi radialis longus}, and \textit{extensor carpi radialis brevis} extend the wrist joint \citep{Young2013Anatomy}.} and each muscle has multiple functions.\footnote{All \textit{carpi radialis} muscles contribute to abduction, and all \textit{carpi ulnaris} muscles contribute to adduction of the wrist.
+Furthermore, there are extrinsic \textit{finger} muscles that contribute to wrist flexion and extension \citep{Young2013Anatomy}.} The largest extrinsic flexors and extensors of the fingers actuate multiple joints: flexor digitorum superficialis (FDS),\footnote{Its four tendons attach to the middle phalanges 2--5 and flex fingers and wrist.} flexor digitorum profundus (FDP),\footnote{Its four tendons attach to the distal phalanges 2--5, passing through the tendons of FDS, and flex fingers and wrist.} and extensor digitorum communis (EDC).\footnote{Its four tendons attach to the distal phalanges 2--5 and extend fingers the wrist.}